Radiologic Technology

 Our Mission

-To graduate students with the entry-level employment skills required of a radiologic technologist.
+To graduate students with entry-level employment skills required of a radiologic technologist.

 Our Goals